dairycultist/BotChip/README.md

-# BotChip
+# Phoebe

-Goal: Open source wifebot software.
+Open source wifebot software.

 guaranteed unconditional affection.
 I want a personality and figure (flesh beings are more attractive physically... maybe a 3D model would suffice...)